-Concentration risk is managed by distribution between the retail market and corporate market, limits on the size of loans and loss given default on individual exposures, limits on maximum exposure and application of economic capital within lines of business, limits on regulatory risk weighted assets for the retail market and the corporate market and special requirements as to maximum exposure, credit quality and number of exposures above 10 per cent of own funds.
+Concentration risk is managed by distribution between Retail Banking and Corporate Banking, limits on the size of loan and loss ratio on single exposures, limits on maximum exposure to sectors, and limits on regulatory risk weighted assets for Retail Banking and Corporate Banking.

-Compliance with credit strategy and limits adopted by the Board of Directors is monitored on a continual basis by the Risk Management Division and reported quarterly to the Board of Directors.
+Compliance with credit strategy and limits adopted by the Board of Directors is monitored on a continual basis by Risk Management and reported quarterly to the Board of Directors.

-The Bank has approval to use internal models in its risk management and capital calculation (IRB), and has applied to Finanstilsynet for permission to use the advanced approach for its loans to corporates.
-As of end-2014 the Bank had not received a reply to its application.
+The Parent Bank has approval to use internal models in its risk management and capital calculation (IRB), and in February 2015 was given permission to apply the advanced IRB approach.

-The Bank’s risk classification system is designed to enable the Bank’s loan portfolio to be managed in conformity with the Bank’s credit strategy and to secure the risk-adjusted return.
-The Board of Directors delegates lending authorisation to the Group CEO and the executive directors.
+The Parent Bank’s risk classification system is designed to enable the Parent Bank’s loan portfolio to be managed in conformity with the Parent Bank’s credit strategy and to secure the risk-adjusted return.
+The Board of Directors delegates lending authorisation to the Group CEO.
 The Group CEO can further delegate authorisations to levels below executive director level.
 Lending authorisations are graded by size of commitment and risk profile.

-The Bank uses credit models for risk classification, risk pricing and portfolio management.
+The Group uses credit models for risk classification, risk pricing and portfolio management.
 The risk classification system builds on the following main components:

 The models are validated on an ongoing basis and at least once per year both with respect to their ability to rank customers and to estimate PD levels.
 The validation results confirm that the models’ accuracy meets internal criteria and international recommendations.